 Setting up google analytics goals is the most important step for analyzing any online business.
 Goal measures how well is your site performing according to your target objectives.
 It is basically a completed activity on your site, it can be a form submission, time duration and pages visit per session.
 Here is a simple way to set up goals in google analytics.

 You can specify a specific URL for this type of goal.
 For example, when a user reaches your contactus.html page a goal will be recorded.

 A goal will be recorded when a user spends a specific amount of time on your site.
 For example you can set up a goal when a user spends 2 minutes on your site.

 A single goal will be recorded if a user visits a specific number of pages within a single session.
 You can record a goal when a user visits 3 pages/session.

 Event type goals are recorded on completion of certain events on your site.
 Such as a goal will be recorded when a user sign ups for a form or a goal will be recorded when a user shares your content on social media.

-Let’s say we want to record a goal when a user spends 3 minutes on our site.
+Let’s say you want to record a goal when a user spends 3 minutes on your site.